mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 |6 (-2)|13 (+1)|12 (+1)|4 (-3)|8 (-1)|3 (-4)|

 - **Damage Vulnerabilities** fire
-- **Immunities** Blinded, Deafened, Poison, murexian Poison
+- **Immunities** Blinded, Deafened, Poison, Murexian Poison
 - **Senses** Blindsight 60 ft. (blind beyond this radius), passive Perception 9
 - **Languages** understands Common but can't speak
-- **Challenge** ⅛ (25 XP) **Proficiency Bonus** +2
+- **CR** ⅛ (XP 25; PB +2)

 #### Traits

 _**False Appearance.**_ While the blight remains motionless, they are indistinguishable from a dead shrub.

-_**Poisonous Skin.**_ If another creature comes into direct contact with the twig blight's body (including as part of the twig blight's Claws attack), they must succeed on a DC 9 Constitution Saving Throw or become Poisoned with murex for 1 minute.
-A Poisoned creature no longer in direct contact with the squirrel can repeat the Saving Throw at the end of each of their turns, ending the effect on themself on a success.
+_**Poisonous Skin.**_ If another creature comes into direct contact with the twig blight's body (including as part of the twig blight's Claws attack), they must succeed on a DC 9 Constitution saving throw or become Poisoned with murex for 1 minute.
+A Poisoned creature no longer in direct contact with the squirrel can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

 #### Actions

-_**Claws.**_ _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 3 (1d4 + 1) Piercing damage.
+_**Claws.**_ _Melee Attack Roll:_ +3, reach 5 ft. _Hit:_ 3 (1d4 + 1) Piercing damage.

 ### [Murexian Giant Boar](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-giant-boar.md)

 #### Attributes

-_Large beast/monstrosity, unaligned_
+_Large Beast/Monstrosity, Unaligned_

 - **Armor Class** 12 (natural armor)